bingyuzhang/bingyu/teaching-en.md

 # Teaching

+- 2026 Summer: [Algebraic topology](teaching/AT2026.MD).
+Kyiv School of Economics.
+Instructor, joint with Sylvain Gaulhiac.

 - 2025 Fall: Riemannian Geometry.
 University of Southern Denmark.
 Instructor.

 - 2025 Fall: Advanced Topics in Geometry and Topology: Higher category and microlocal theory of sheaves.
 University of Southern Denmark.
 Instructor.